-A by-product of the heat of Spanish summers is the fact that many businesses close as staff flee the hot cities for cooler parts of the country.
+A byproduct of the heat of Spanish summers is the fact that many businesses close as staff flee the hot cities for cooler parts of the country.
 This is especially the case in Madrid and Seville.
 This means you'll find that many of the best restaurants and bars are closed in the summer, and there are also fewer art exhibitions and special events because there are fewer people there to see them.
 In winter, on the other hand, everything is open and there will be plenty to do.

-Events in Spain in Winter
+Spain Weather in Winter